WHY SENDING A PRESS RELEASE IS THE WORST PR TOOL

 These are the five reasons a press release is the worst PR tool ever.
 So, now you might be wondering, ‘Simone, what are the best PR tools?’

 Want to learn more about my PR techniques?
-Sign up to my FREE PR masterclass, where I share with you my Publicity Rockstar Method, which my clients and I use to get featured in top media outlets, including InStyle, Cosmopolitan, and Closer.
+Download my free “3 Million Case Study”, where I share with you my Publicity Rockstar Method, which my clients and I use to get featured in top media outlets, including InStyle, Cosmopolitan, and Closer.